Yashwant00CR7/hydroflow/README.md

   - **Connectivity checks**: user-friendly errors and basic network tests.

 ### About the Company (brief)
-We work in the hydraulics domain, focusing on reliability, safety, and operational efficiency.
-This assistant aims to shorten decision cycles for technicians, engineers, and support staff while reinforcing safe practices.
+This app is built for our client, Sabari Hydro Pneumatics, operating since 2010.
+They specialize in hydraulics and pneumatics solutions, with an emphasis on reliability, safety, and operational efficiency.
+The assistant helps technicians, engineers, and support staff make faster, safer decisions.

 ### Future Roadmap (in progress)
 - **AI-driven automatic UI**: Dynamically adapt screens based on conversation intent.